 This feeds directly into an adaptive management framework - when natural ocean water brings oxygen-rich water into the harbour, systems can be throttled back; when deep water conditions require greater output, the response is immediate.
 A parallel FRDC science program (Project 2025-038) tracks ecological response and guides operational decisions.

-The industry drives the operational aspects of the program and the IMAS and CSIRO science directs it with regulatory (State and Federal) oversite.
+The industry is responsible for the operational aspects of the program and the IMAS and CSIRO science directs it with regulatory (State and Federal) oversite.

 Salmon Tasmania recognises that Macquarie Harbour belongs to the broader West Coast community.
 Community engagement continues through the Strahan Community Forum, NRM Cradle Coast, ongoing collaboration with various Aboriginal Corporations, regulators and The Maugean Skate National Recovery Team.